 Depending on the tooth’s location, tooth bonding can last from 4 to 8 years.
 Tooth bonding is not a permanent solution for all cases.
 If you need a more permanent solution that can fix the same problems that bonding can fix, we may suggest porcelain veneers.

 Does tooth bonding hurt?

 Tooth bonding does not hurt.
 The process is quick and painless with no downtime.
 After your bonding procedure, you will be able to almost immediately use the tooth without issue.

 Does tooth bonding break easily?

-Unless you clench or grind your teeth, the tooth bonding bio-composite material is not easily breakable.
+Unless you clench or grind your teeth, the tooth bonding bio-composite compound is not easily breakable.
 If you suffer from bruxism, or teeth grinding, tell Dr. Drew Shulman and he can help treat the condition at the source.
-In a case where your bonding material is damaged in any way, consult with your dentist immediately.
+In a case where your bonding compound is damaged in any way, consult with your dentist immediately.

 Do you want smoother and whiter teeth?
 Fix your dental imperfections in just a day using tooth bonding treatment.
-Call to schedule a preventative dental visit with the professionals at Dr. Shulman at (855) 832-4034.
+Call to schedule a preventative dental visit with our cosmetic dentist, Dr. Shulman, at (855) 832-4034.